Content warning: This article mentions self-harm and suicide.

-The same is yet to be said of provinces like Cebu that have high cases of suicide, as they are yet to have their own community-based mental care facilities.
+The same is yet to be seen in provinces like Cebu that have high cases of suicide, as they are yet to have their own community-based mental care facilities.

 A look at the 14-year data

 Cebu has met the most number of suicide deaths accumulated from 2006 to 2019, TNP’s look into PSA data shows.
-An average of nine people die of suicide every month in the province alone.
+An average of nine people die of suicide every month in the province.

 “The high suicide rates in Cebu [weren’t] surprising to me,” said Nicole Milca, a volunteer in UP Cebu’s Peer Facilitator Program.
 “As much as Cebu is advancing, the stigma is still there that mental health is not a big issue.”

 Cebu has topped the list of provinces with the highest suicide deaths since 2013.
 Nadera attributed this to better reporting of cases in the province and common factors associated with suicide such as drug abuse, alcoholism and trauma.